J-Cake/Logic-components/doc/wiki/application/components/dynamic/rom_256b.md

 ## Synopsis:

 Member of a larger family of ROM devices.
 Provides a bitwise signal of a binary file stored on disk.
 8 Bit ROM chip holds 64 bytes of ROM

 ## Activate

 Activating the *ROM* component prompts the user to open a binary file.
-The contents of the fire are unimportant, as they are read as binary and interpreted as a numeric sequence regardless of datatype.
+Its contents are unimportant, as they are read as binary and interpreted as a numeric sequence regardless of datatype.

 ## Notes

-*Output*s are used throughout LogicX in the same way that *Input*s are.
-They are vitally important to understanding the flow and structure of components.
+Contents of files are stored in the browser's LocalStorage, for faster, reusable access.
+By creating two ROM components of the same label, the contents of the first is overwritten by the second.
+Ensure no duplicate naming before proceeding.